dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/interceptors.md

 #### Detecting success

 The audit entity is stored on the interceptor so that it can be accessed again once SaveChanges either succeeds or fails.
-For success, `ISaveChangesInterceptor.SavedChanges` <!-- Issue #2748 --> or `ISaveChangesInterceptor.SavedChangesAsync` <!-- Issue #2748 --> is called.
+For success, <xref:Microsoft.EntityFrameworkCore.Diagnostics.ISaveChangesInterceptor.SavedChanges%2A?displayProperty=nameWithType> or <xref:Microsoft.EntityFrameworkCore.Diagnostics.ISaveChangesInterceptor.SavedChangesAsync%2A?displayProperty=nameWithType> is called.

 <!--
     public int SavedChanges(SaveChangesCompletedEventData eventData, int result)